riccardovacirca/microdevtools/README.md

 make debug && make run
 ```

-Run the following command from an external host:
+Add the remote.host host to the /etc/hosts file and run the following command from an external host:

 ```bash
 curl -i http://remote.host/api/helloworld